How to Change the Font in Google Sheets

 - Click on the default font button in the toolbar.

 - Select new fonts from the new list and add them to your spreadsheet.

 Just keep in mind that not all fonts are good choices as some of them can be quite illegible.
 Something cute or fun may not be easy to read.

 Similar to many other programs, there are keyboard shortcuts that you can use to quickly change the appearance of text.
 If you aren’t familiar with shortcuts it’s a specific combination of keys on your computer’s keyboard that relates to action on your screen.
 The more you use these keys the faster you will become so give it some time and you’ll be typing content more quickly.

 For a full list of shortcuts visit the ‘Help’ menu in Google Sheets and click on the option for Keyboard shortcuts.
-The screenshots in this article are for a Mac but there is a list for Windows users as well.
+The screenshots in this article are for Windows but there is a list for Mac users as well.